Riverside Theatres and FORM Dance Projects present

 - *This show is eligible for the Evening Excursions initiative for school bookings, 1 free teacher per 20 students, or $23 for any additional, click here to find out more.

-Please review our Patron Safety Information before you visit us at Riverside.
+If you are unwell, please stay at home.
+Please review our Patron Safety & Entry Guidelines before you visit us at Riverside.

 Thank you for keeping our community safe.

 Brianna Taylor is one of Australia’s leading professional tap dance artists on the scene.
 The Far North Queensland country girl turned Melbournian fell head over heels for the art form of tap dancing and performing arts from the young age of four, training in jazz, tap, commercial, classical, contemporary, hip hop/urban and musical theatre.